zkjkceo/ZkjkMod/README.md

 * Bone Block
 * Recipes for Stone Brick variants
 * Wool bleaching (craft white wool from any other wool color)
+* Fixed Disc 11
+* New Big Monster Rooms.
+You can find Fixed Disc 11 in there only.

 Unobtainable stuff (for now):
-* Fixed music disc 11
 * Beetroot
   - not obtainable for now because I don't know how it matches the style of 1.5.2.
 I don't want to destroy the soul of this version by adding too much stuff